CJunger/Spanish_Wine_Analysis/README.md

 ## Region and Wine Counts
 Comparing total wines produced by region
 Interactive hover chart shows wine types
+Our Flask app has two routes.
+The bar route creates the Bar Chart for the Region and Wine counts.
+The API route creates a JSON API of the entire dataset.

+When we compare the region and wine counts, we can see that La Roija is by far the most prolific region when it comes to wine in our data set.
+This region is in the north of the Iberian Peninsula.
+The region unsurprisingly is well known for its wines under the brand Denominación de Origen Calificada Rioja.
+The next two closest regions are Priorato and Unico but even combined it doesn't equal the La Roija region.

 ## Price and Region
 Wine in Spain ranges from a few to a few thousand Euros per bottle.
 Our dataset for this project will observe a range from $4.99 to $877.85 per bottle.
 However, price does not necessarily indicate popularity as Mucho mas Tinto, the lowest priced bottle, has the most at a whopping 32,624 reviews.
 While Unico, the most expensive, has only 935 reviews.